SpongeBob SquarePants: Merchandise

 In 2007, high-end SpongeBob-themed electronics were introduced by Imation Electronics Products under the Npower brand, including MP3 players, digital cameras, a DVD player, and a flatscreen television.
-Pictures of SpongeBob SquarePants began to appear on the labels of 8 ounce cans of Green Giant cut green beans and packages of frozen Green Giant green beans and butter sauce in 2007, which featured free stickers.
-This was part of an initiative to encourage kids to eat their vegetables.
-The Simmons Jewelry Co. released a $75,000 diamond pendant as part of a SpongeBob collection.
+Pictures of SpongeBob SquarePants began to appear on the labels of 8-ounce cans of Green Giant cut green beans and packages of frozen Green Giant green beans and butter sauce in 2007, which featured free stickers.
+This was part of an initiative to encourage children to eat vegetables.
+Simmons Jewelry Co. released a $75,000 diamond pendant as part of a SpongeBob collection.
 In New Zealand, the UK-based Beechdean Group unveiled the SpongeBob SquarePants Vanilla Ice Cream character product as part of a license deal with Nickelodeon.
-NZ Drinks launched the SpongeBob SquarePants bottled water.
+NZ Drinks launched SpongeBob SquarePants bottled water.

 Build-A-Bear Workshop introduced the new SpongeBob SquarePants collection in stores and online in North America on May 17, 2013.
 Shoppers can dress their SpongeBob and Patrick plush in a variety of clothing and accessories.
 Sandy Cheeks and Gary the Snail are also available as pre-stuffed minis.
 Build-A-Bear Workshop stores nationwide celebrated the arrival of SpongeBob with a series of special events from May 17 through May 19.

 On July 13, 2013, Toyota, with Nickelodeon, unveiled a SpongeBob-inspired Toyota Highlander.
 The 2014 Toyota Highlander was launched on SpongeBob Day at the San Diego Padres v.
 Giants game.
-The SpongeBob Toyota Highlander visited seven U.S. locations during its release, including the Nickelodeon Suites Resort Orlando in Florida.
+The SpongeBob Toyota Highlander visited seven US locations during its release, including the Nickelodeon Suites Resort Orlando in Florida.

 In April 2019, Nickelodeon released a series of toys adapted from various SpongeBob Internet memes.
 These included "Handsome Squidward", "Imaginaaation SpongeBob", "Mocking SpongeBob", "SpongeGar", and "Surprised Patrick".
-Shortly after the release of the line, most of the toys sold out on Amazon.com.
+Shortly after the release of the line, most of the toys sold out on Amazon.

+SpongeBob has also appeared as a guest character in multiple video games, mainly Nickelodeon based ones such as the Nicktoons Unite! and Nick All-Star Brawl franchises, and a crossover game with the MLB entitled Nicktoons MLB.
+Additionally, there are SpongeBob skins in mobile games such as Stumble Guys and Brawl Stars.

+In 2024, Nickelodeon collaborated with various local restaurants and fast food chain Wendy's to create Krabby Patty Kollab meals, including a recreation of the Krabby Patty (which was just the Dave's burgers from Wendy's with special sauce) and various SpongeBob themed food items, including a Pineapple Under The Sea Frosty from Wendy's, along with specialized items at select local restaurants nationwide.
+While the promotion was popular, it was also criticized for allegedly going against Stephen Hillenburg's wishes of not selling themed fast food based on the property.